Frequently Asked Questions

 The Australian regulations are very strict regarding the size of the classes and, unfortunately, we cannot accept all applications.

-We give priority to brothers and sisters of children who are already enrolled at the school.
+We give priority to siblings of children who are already enrolled at the school.
 You may put your name down on the waiting list.

 Can my child study at the French School on a holiday visa?

-When tourists arrive in Australia on a holiday visa, the maximum length of time which can be spent in an educational institution is 12 weeks.
+When students arrive in Australia on a holiday visa, the maximum length of time which can be spent in an educational institution is 12 weeks.